bczsalba/teahaz-client/notes.md

     * [x] convert \_GetchWindows \__call__ to use wgetch || decode getch output
     * [ ] test on windows

-- restructure
-    * [x] create Color class in pytermgui.py and move color things under it

 - prerequisites for FM:
     * [ ] make menus use global binding dicts and have them be tied into handle_action
     * [ ] add per-menu bindings for menus ( "ui__binds": { "key": "action" } )

 - create general picker function that other pickers can call

 - pytergmui.Container.get_lines()